beacondb/beacondb/docs/plan.md

    - as the SSID can easily be set by AP owners, it adds more entropy to the beaconhash, making it quite computationally intensive to bruteforce.
 2. APs are publicly identified by the first half of its beaconhash.
 This is a stable, globally unique identifier.
    - previous approaches to obfuscation used the idea of truncating hashes to reduce how identifiable an AP is, making it more difficult to track a single AP overtime. unfortunately, this idea would make it significantly harder for clients to estimate their location, while only making it slightly more difficult for stalkers to identify an AP in a small area like a city, as they would still be given a few possible locations.
-   - beaconDB instead will take a simplistic approach to prevent AP tracking, by blocking an AP from being published until it has been confirmed as stable for at least two years. (the exact duration will need to be researched, once beaconDB has historical metrics)
+   - beaconDB instead will take a simplistic approach to prevent AP tracking, by blocking an AP that has moved from being published until it has been confirmed as stable for at least two years. (the exact duration will need to be researched, once beaconDB has historical metrics)
    - as the beaconhash is based off the MAC + SSID of an AP, people worried about tracking can change their SSID to get a completely different beaconhash. changing AP MAC addresses to prevent tracking is not easy to do, and on some hardware may require rooting/custom firmware.
+   - **after (at least) two years, a previously blocked AP will be published again. people may be able to lookup its old location in old/archived versions of public data dumps. if this concerns an AP owner, it is expected that they will change their SSID to get a new beaconhash, or add _optout/_nomap.**
 3. An AP's published location is pseudorandomly offset by 1km, derived using 16 bytes (2xf64) from the latter half of the AP's beaconhash.
    - counter-intuitively, this is not to protect the location of an AP. this this is to protect the location history of beaconDB's contributors.
    - beaconDB's current map only shows submissions using resolution 7 H3 cells, which have an average area of 5.1km^2.
 1km is chosen as this closely matches the current map resolution, as an AP's public/obfuscated location will then always be in a 4km^2 area centered on it's real location.
 (1km in either direction = 2km x 2km)